 About the Translator:

 A translator, poet, and critic, Giorgio Mobili was born in Milan, Italy, in 1973.
 He has a Ph.D. in Comparative Literature from Washington University, St. Louis (MO).
 He currently teaches at California State University, Fresno.
 He is the author of several academic essays on (Post)modern literature and film, and of the book Irritable Bodies and Postmodern Subjects in Pynchon, Puig, and Volponi (Peter Lang, 2008).
-His Italian poetry has appeared in several journals, four published collections (starting with Penelope su Sunset Boulevard, Manni, 2010), and has been included in the bilingual anthology Poets of the Italian Diaspora (Fordham UP, 2013).
+His Italian poetry has appeared in several journals, five published collections (starting with Penelope su Sunset Boulevard, Manni, 2010), and has been included in the bilingual anthology Poets of the Italian Diaspora (Fordham UP, 2013).
 His first Spanish book (Última salida a Ventura, Mago, 2013) came out in Santiago, Chile.
 His English poetry has appeared in The Tipton Poetry Journal, Pank Magazine, The Hiram Poetry Review, Ariel, and Gradiva.
-He has translated, for the first time into Italian, the Brazilian poet Narlan Matos (La provincia oscura, Fili, 2016), the American poet Christopher Merrill (Necessità, Fili, 2017), and the Chilean poet Ennio Moltedo (Ruta silenciosa, forthcoming in 2020).
+He has translated, for the first time into Italian, the Brazilian poet Narlan Matos (La provincia oscura, Fili, 2016), the American poet Christopher Merrill (Necessità, Fili, 2017), and the Chilean poet Ennio Moltedo (Ruta silenciosa, forthcoming in 2021).